Spanish Line: Top Ten Drawings from Ribera to Picasso at the Courtauld

 We know the Spanish greats like the palm of our hand – Picasso, Miro, Dali, Velazquez, Goya – as if they had been born part of our consciousness.
 But there's an area in Spanish art that is relatively unknown, until now.
 For the first time at the Courtauld, Spanish Line explores the unchartered tradition of Spanish draughtsmanship, giving us a new perspective on Spanish art.

-All tucked in a room in the 3rd floor, it is a rather small show, showing only 40 representative drawings from more than 100 of the Courtauld’s collection from the 16th century to the 20th century.
-Nevertheless if you are a fan of Spanish art like me, this should not be missed.
-Do not however, expect any bias over works of Picasso and Goya - the exhibit is a much more a general presentation of Spanish draughtsmanship with an insight into Dutch and Italian Renaissance influence.
-While it might not catapult it to the level of stature of its contemporaries, the exhibit clearly states it’s time to take more notice.
+All tucked in a room on the 3rd floor, it is a rather small show, showing only 40 representative drawings from more than 100 of Courtauld's collections from the 16th century to the 20th century.
+Nevertheless, if you are a fan of Spanish art like me, this should not be missed.
+Do not, however, expect any bias over the works of Picasso and Goya - the exhibit is a much more general presentation of Spanish draughtsmanship with an insight into Dutch and Italian Renaissance influence.
+While it might not catapult it to the level of the stature of its contemporaries, the exhibit clearly states it's time to take more notice.
 Here are some of the never-before-seen drawings from the collection:

 2. Man tied to a tree, and a figure resting by Jusepe de Ribera (lo Spagnoleto) (1591-1652)